jasb3110/COVIDPERU/index.md

 ```

+##OPENCOVIDPERU data set
 I really appreciate a supporting of OPENCOVIDPERU for sharing your data source with me.
-In this step, I tried to show principal results.
-Bellow
+In this step, I tried to show principal results [(3)](#references).